GratisDevs/Gratis_alpha/README.md

 [] style navbar login user block.
 Study designing a dropdown.
 Maybe even scss(but dont dwell too deep it has to be simple, you have to decide).

+[] Make the navbar responsive for small screens. ie. To make them collapsible or make fonts small in css.

+[] After making the changes share the screenshots and when its approved push it to the github.

 ## tarun
 ### `30-10-2020`